Reference this page when your girlfriend, wife, mommy, or communist barista tells you they read on the Internet that Jack Donovan was a bad man.

 Operation Werewolf is a company/movement that was created by Paul Waggener and it has always been owned and operated by him.
 I helped him promote his company occasionally when we were friends, but I was never an active participant.

 Many members of OPWW are also readers of my work, and some of them are great guys who hold a wide range of views.
 As far as I can tell, most of them just like to lift weights, listen to black metal, punch each other and do pagan rituals in the woods — and that all sounds swell to me.
+As of 2021/22 I tend to block anyone who uses the “92” or “opww” on social media, because if they’re still holding onto that, they are probably attracted to it for the wrong reasons.

 The fact that some authors have identified me as the leader of OPWW (and sometimes, The Wolves, which was also never true) shows how sloppy their research is.
 If they got that wrong, you should probably wonder what else they got wrong and question the author’s competence or integrity.
 I think you’ll find in most cases that they are radical political activists who will say anything that serves their agenda — not the “truth seekers” or “concerned citizens” they pretend to be.

 I am sometimes referred to as a White Nationalist.
 That is slander.
+Anyone who says that I am is a liar.

 I have never considered myself a White Nationalist, and have never publicly claimed to be one.